kevinlieser/sf_tv2fluidge/README.md

 ![Fix sorting module](Documentation/Images/fix-sorting.png)

-You should only use this module, if the sorting of content elements after the migration is different to the original state.

 This module sets the sorting to all translated content elements, so it will be the same as for the original content element.